katyem/website/content/authors/Derrick_McDonald/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Grad Assistants
+- Alumni
 ---

-Derrick is completing his dissertation using the KOTA to see if practice decreases potential adverse impact in a selection senario.
+Derrick's dissertation examined adverse impact using the KOTA.
 His research interests include the use of AIG in selection.